My Hero suggests: Trailer for DOLORES (2018).

 Forming the United Farm Workers Association

-Huerta began to see the need for agricultural workers to organize for labor rights as a teacher.
+As a teacher, Huerta began to see the need for agricultural workers to organize for labor rights.
 Many of her students, who were children of migrant workers, told her stories of their parents’ working conditions, such as long days in fields with no toilets or cold drinking water.

 In 1962 she and Chavez decided there was a real need for a formal organization to work for these overlooked people.
 She left her job in Stockton to move to Delano, California, which became the base of the UFWA.

 “In Stockton people thought I was crazy,” Huerta told an audience at the National Portrait Gallery in an interview in 2015.
 “Leaving a teaching job, I was in the middle of a divorce, leaving a job, taking my children down to Delano.
 It was like running away to join the circus.
 People thought I had just gone completely nuts … I had a lot of criticisms from family and friends for years.”

 The pair worked for no money, relying on gifts from supporters and using dues the members could pay—sometimes only a few cents per month—to make the work move forward.
 They worked for three years to organize field workers in the California Central Valley before they joined a coordinated strike with another group.
 It was this strike that would make Chavez famous, but not Huerta.

 The process was grueling.
 “The strike went on for years.
 It started in 1965, it didn’t end until 1970,” she told the Portrait Gallery.
 Her determination was tested, but her mission was stronger than the threats she received from farm owners and opposition.
 She knew that unless someone showed the workers they had the power to change their circumstance, it might never happen.